h4ck3rk3y/h4ck3rk3y.github.io/achievements.md

 - **Came Second in Tech Grand Masters @NDTV Good Times 2013-14** - Came runners up on a technology quiz show that was aired on national television at NDTV Goodtimes.
 Had 6 knockout rounds before the final round.
 The show ran for an year.

 - **City Final Winner @TCS IT Wiz 2011 and 2012**- Stood first among 300 other teams at TCS IT Wiz Pune in 2011 and 2012.
-TCS IT Wiz, is the Indias largest tech quiz.
+TCS IT Wiz, is the India's largest tech quiz.

 - **Winner at Limca Book of Records Quiz 2011** - Stood first among 250 other teams at Limca Book of Records Quiz 2011 Pune.